quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part07_Policy_Improvem.md

 :p How does value iteration determine when to terminate?
 ??x
-Value iteration stops when the difference between successive iterations of the value function is less than a predefined threshold \(\epsilon\).
+Value iteration stops when the difference between successive iterations of the value function is less than a predefined threshold $\epsilon$.
 This ensures that the algorithm terminates while still providing an approximate solution. x??

 ---